loganfsmyth/gensync/README.md

   Example: `4`

   A number for the length to set on the returned function.
-If no value is provided, the length will just be 0.
+If no value is provided, the length will be carried over from the `sync` function's `length` value.

 ##### Example